Officers, N.C.O.s and Men of the 1st Battalion, Buried in Boulogne Eastern Cemetery

 Grave: III.A.20.
 Died of wounds: 29th October 1914 Age: 24

-Personal: According to the 1901 Census (RG 13/4341) Stephen was born at Sheffield, Yorkshire (SDGW and Service Record says Bebington, Cheshire), in January 1895, the eldest son of William (Road labourer) and Fanny Anne Jones of 5 Oak Street, off Watson Street, Birkenhead, Cheshire.
+Personal: According to the 1901 Census (RG 13/4341) Stephen was born at Sheffield, Yorkshire (SDGW and Service Record says Bebington, Cheshire), in January 1895.
+He was the eldest son of William (Road labourer) and Fanny Anne Jones of 5 Oak Street, off Watson Street, Birkenhead, Cheshire.

-At the time of his death (SDGW) he was living in Rock Ferry, Cheshire and had 4 younger brothers, Watkin, Herbert, Reuben and Steven (?), and 4 sisters.
+At the time of his death (SDGW) he was living in Rock Ferry, Cheshire and had 4 younger brothers, Watkin, Herbert, Reuben and Steven (?), and 5 sisters, Lizzie, Nellie + 3.

 At the time of his enlistment he was employed as a General Labourer.
 When he joined the Cheshires he was 5′ 4¼” tall (1.63 m.), weighed 113 lbs.
 (8 st. 1lbs.) had a ‘fresh‘ complexion, brown eyes and brown hair.
 His religion was Church of England.

 When his effects were returned to Steven’s mother, Fanny Anne, in March 1915, the family was recorded as Bibington, Birkenhead.
-The total value returned to her was £5 3s 3d [£5.16 – equivalent to about £400 today – 2020].
-Four years later she received a further £5 War Gratuity [about £225 today].
+The total value returned to her was £5 3s 3d [£5.16 – equivalent to about £680 today – 2023].
+Four years later she received a further £5 War Gratuity [about £330 today].
+At that time she was living at 5 Oak Street, off Watson Street, Birkenhead.

 Military Service: According to his Service Record Stephen enlisted at Birkenhead, Cheshire on 26 August 1913, aged 18 years 7 months, and gave his occupation as “Casual Labourer“.